nickglazzard1959/gplot2/README.md

 - `BOXPBOX` which controls whether the outer and inner boxes are outlined.
 - `BOXPDELTAS` which sets the automatic position step after ecah `BOXTEXT` is drawn.

+**Labels** are the same graphical entities used to label points on a graph, but the coordinates of the thing they point at is in bounds rather than graph coordinates.

 Here is a simple example of how these facilities can be used to draw a small block diagram.